Acoustics research at Interacoustics

-Kren, who has reached the latter stage of his Ph.D., reflects on what his future holds.
+Kren, who has completed his Ph.D., reflects on what his future holds.

 - Interacoustics is a knowledge-based company where the individual employee’s wishes for future career development are always considered.
-When my Ph.D. project concludes, I imagine myself in a new role where I, in collaboration with the Interacoustics Research Unit and with external collaborators, can build upon my Ph.D.
+In my new role as Principal Acoustics Engineer, I will build upon my Ph.D. in collaboration with the Interacoustics Research Unit (IRU) and with external collaborators.